Data-driven stabilization of continuous-time systems with noisy input-output data: Data-driven stabilization

 \section{Data-driven stabilization}

 In this section, we state our main result on data-driven stabilization of continuous-time systems.
 We begin in Section~\ref{sec:closed_loop_stability} by presenting a necessary and sufficient condition for model-based stabilization within the behavioral framework.
-Building on this condition, we introduce and characterize the concept of data informativity for quadratic stabilization in Section~\ref{sec:informativity_QS}.
+Using this condition, we introduce and characterize the concept of data informativity for quadratic stabilization in Section~\ref{sec:informativity_QS}.